damianhakert/damianhakert.github.io/source/handbook/index.html.md

 1. Transparency: Be open about as many things as possible.
 By making information public we can reduce the threshold to contribution and make collaboration easier.
-An example is the [public repository of this website](https://gitlab.com/gitlab-com/www-gitlab-com/) that also contains our [company handbook](https://about.gitlab.com/handbook/).
+An example is the [public repository of this website](https://gitlab.com/gitlab-com/www-gitlab-com/) that also contains this [company handbook](https://about.gitlab.com/handbook/).
 On a personal level you should tell it like it is instead of putting up a poker face.
 Don't be afraid to admit you made a mistake or were wrong.
+When something went wrong it is a great opportunity to say 'what’s the [kaizen](https://en.wikipedia.org/wiki/Kaizen) moment here' and find a better way without hurt feelings.
 1. Sharing: We care about giving great software, documentation, examples, lessons, and processes to the world.
 An example is the MIT licensed [GitLab CE](https://about.gitlab.com/features/).
+We believe that open source creates more value than it captures.
 1. Freedom: You should have clear objectives and the freedom to work on them as you see fit.
 Any instructions are open to discussion.
 You don't have to defend how you spend your day.
 We trust team members to do the right thing instead of having rigid rules.
 1. Efficiency: We care about working on the right things, not doing more than needed, and not duplicating work.
 This enables us to achieve more progress with less people and makes our work more fulfilling.
-Think how we can make the company better instead of being territorial or defensive.
+We think of how we can make the company better instead of being territorial or defensive.
 1. Frugality: [Amazon states it best](http://www.amazon.jobs/principles) with:
 "Accomplish more with less.
 Constraints breed resourcefulness, self-sufficiency and invention.
 There are no extra points for growing headcount, budget size or